ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourhub/participants.md

 > TODO: (anyone) What should we name these terms?
 They used to be Zanzi Community, Zanzi... but Zanzi has negative connotations.

+> TODO: Should we distinguish physical residents from digital residents?

 ## OurCommunity

 The sandboxed community, all members together.
 The rights of OurCommunity and its constituents are protected by the Sandbox Authority.